Spoilers For ‘General Hospital’ Reveal A Massive Battle Between Willow & Nelle Is On The Way

-Fans already have big expectations for the episodes set to air this week, but General Hospital spoilers from a new sneak peek just revealed an additional bit of drama ahead that will generate a lot of buzz.
+Fans already have big expectations for the General Hospital episodes set to air this week, but spoilers from a new sneak peek just revealed an additional bit of drama ahead that will generate a lot of buzz.
 Willow and Nelle have made it clear they do not like one another at all, but things are about to get intense and physical.

 The new sneak peek shared via Twitter on Tuesday morning shows a jaw-dropping interaction between Willow and Nelle.
 The last that viewers saw of these two ladies, Nelle was basking in the aftermath of the deal she made with Valentin.
 Willow, on the other hand, was bracing herself to say goodbye to Wiley and was feeling somewhat reassured after her talk with Lucas.